Debt Relief

 Two Bills May Reclassify Student Loans

-Two Bills May Reclassify Student Loans On behalf of Debt Advisors, S.C.
+On behalf of Debt Advisors, S.C.
 Many former students experiencing financial difficulties must choose between paying for basic living expenses (such as food and rent) and their student loans.
-They commonly defer their payments to avoid default, but this does not prevent interest from accruing on the loan and
+They commonly defer their payments to avoid default, but this does not prevent interest from accruing on the loan and increasing the overall balance.
+As such,

 Mortgage Modification Mediation Program Available for Chapter 13 Debtors in WI

-Mortgage Modification Mediation Program The U.S. Bankruptcy Court for the Eastern District of Wisconsin employs a Mortgage Modification Mediation Program (MMMP).
+The U.S. Bankruptcy Court for the Eastern District of Wisconsin employs a Mortgage Modification Mediation Program (MMMP).
 Chapter 13 debtors are able to take part in the mediation program and participation is voluntary.
-The goal of the program is to help debtors who are beginning the bankruptcy process obtain a timely
+The goal of the program is to help debtors who are beginning the bankruptcy process obtain a timely mortgage modification and keep

 New Garnishment Rules Aim To Protect Social Security Benefits

-New Garnishment Rules Aim To Protect Social Security Benefits On behalf of Debt Advisors, S.C.
+On behalf of Debt Advisors, S.C.
 What is Wage Garnishment?
 Wage garnishment is a legal remedy that allows a creditor to take money directly from a bank account or you paycheck.
-If the creditor sues you to collect a debt and wins a court judgment against
+If the creditor sues you to collect a debt and wins a court judgment against you, the creditor can ask the court for an

 With a Tough Economy, Bankruptcy Helps Many Out of Economic Troubles

-With a Tough Economy, Bankruptcy Helps Many Out of Economic Troubles Continuing an upward trend since 2007, bankruptcy filings in Wisconsin continued to climb in 2010.
+Continuing an upward trend since 2007, bankruptcy filings in Wisconsin continued to climb in 2010.
 In fact, for the last decade, the number of bankruptcies filed last reached a level only second to the number of filings in 2005.
-In 2005, the number of
+In 2005, the number of bankruptcies spiked with the impending implementation of the Bankruptcy Abuse Prevention

 Wisconsin Bankruptcy Filings Continue to Rise

-Wisconsin Bankruptcy Filings Continue to Rise Although the United States is now said to be out of the “Great Recession,” bankruptcy filings continue to rise nationwide.
+Although the United States is now said to be out of the “Great Recession,” bankruptcy filings continue to rise nationwide.
 According to the U.S. Bankruptcy Court, “bankruptcy filings rose for the fourth consecutive year in 2010.”
-In fact, there was a 9.4 percent increase in national bankruptcy filings in
+In fact, there was a 9.4 percent increase in national bankruptcy filings in the past year.
+Wisconsin filing rates

 Is Bankruptcy the Best Option for Me?